Ahfachkee School: History

-In 1970 the school had grades 1-5 and at the time it was operated by the Bureau of Indian Affairs (BIA).
-According to the government employees, the school was needed because the 45 mi distance to county-operated public schools in Clewiston was significant.
+In 1970 the school had grades 1–5 and at the time it was operated by the Bureau of Indian Affairs (BIA).
+According to the government employees, the school was needed because the 45 mi distance to Hendry County School District-operated public schools in Clewiston was significant.

 Curriculum and programming

 The school requires its students to take cultural classes in cooking, making textiles, and in agriculture, in addition to regular academic courses.

 In 1969 graduate students of Florida Atlantic University helped students create their own textbooks and collectively improve each other's English reading skills.

 Operations

 In 1970 students on the reservation were not required to attend school, and as a result school absenteeism was common.

 Campus

 In 1970 the school had a cafeteria and three classrooms.

 Student body

 In 1970 it had 47 students.

 In 2007 it had 150 students.

 Academic achievement

 In 1970 Kent Pollock of the Palm Beach Post stated that the school's students had poor academic results.